What is "student retention"?

 - "Retention is the process of helping students meet their needs so they will persist in their education toward the achievement of the educational aims they value" (Moxley, et. al. Keeping Students in Higher Education).

-- "Student's satisfactory progress toward his/her educational objectives" (Parkland College http://www.cscsr.org/article_enrollment_management.htm).
+- "Student's satisfactory progress toward their educational objectives" (Parkland College http://www.cscsr.org/article_enrollment_management.htm).

 - "Students achieving their objectives" (Kerka, S. Strategies for Retaining Adult Students: The Educationally Disadvantaged, ERIC Digest No. 76).